carleton-spacehogs/bioinformatics-carleton/pages/protocols/week6-2021-mothur.md

  **Summary of what to turn in next week:**
  For this week's post-lab assignment, please submit the following (should all be in the same document):
  - Table 1
- - Responses to 2 "Check for understanding" questions
  - Mini research question